HRI for homeowners and landlords

 Choosing a HRI contractor

 A HRI qualifying contractor is one who is participating in the HRI scheme.
-This means the contractor is registered for registered for Value Added Tax (VAT) and be tax compliant.
+This means the contractor is registered for Value Added Tax (VAT) and is tax compliant.

 You will know your contractor is a HRI qualifying contractor when you check HRI online and see the work details the contractor entered.
 Once you see the details on HRI online, you know the contractor qualifies.

 Before any work begins, you must:

 - tell the contractor that you will be applying for the HRI Tax Credit

 - ask the contractor to confirm that the they are a qualifying contractor under the scheme

 - ask the contractor to enter the details of the work through HRI online